DavidOpDeBeeck/UCLL-Intranet-RSS/README.md

 # UCLL Intranet RSS Feed
 A RSS feed for the messages on [intranet.ucll.be](https://intranet.ucll.be).

-The slack branch has &lt;p&gt; and &lt;/br&gt; elements included in the description for formatting.
+The slack branch has spaces after &lt;p&gt; and &lt;/br&gt; elements for formatting.

 ## RSS Generator
 ```python